fantasy of a broken heart

 Brooklyn, NY

-Al Nardo and Bailey Wollowitz collided in 2017 at the since-shuttered house venue Heck, in Bushwick.
-Immediately bonding over the The Flaming Lips and Fullmetal Alchemist: Brotherhood, the two have intermittently lived and worked together since, in Brooklyn and Los Angeles, but mostly on the road in-between, as shifting parts of pirate crews traversing the country and playing in bands Sloppy Jane, Water From Your Eyes, This is Lorelei, among many more.
+fantasy is Al Nardo and Bailey Wollowitz, who collided in 2017 at the since-shuttered house venue Heck in Bushwick.
+Immediately bonding over the The Flaming Lips and Fullmetal Alchemist, the two have intermittently lived and worked together since, in Brooklyn and Los Angeles, but mostly on the road in-between, as shifting parts of pirate crews traversing the country and playing in bands Water From Your Eyes, This is Lorelei, among many more.

 Al says that Bailey is the gas.
 They’re steering, maybe (sometimes) pressing lightly on the brakes.
 Indulge in their fantasy, put out your cigarette and pack your bags, or don’t, and come along for the ride.